Skip to main content

 Error handling

-By default, non-zero exit codes will throw an error.
-This ShellError contains information about the command run.
+By default, a non-zero exit code throws an error.
+The ShellError contains information about the command that ran.

 import { $ } from "bun";